garrib10/Brian-Garrity-Portfolio/README.md

 # Brian-Garrity-Portfolio

-For this assignment, we were told to make a Web Resposive Portfolio.
+Unit 02 CSS and Bootstrap Homework: Responsive Portfolio For this assignment, we were told to make a Web Resposive Portfolio.
 With what we learned with CSS and Bootstrap, we were told to make a website that can we accessed with all devices.
 We were told two make 3 different html files, and add a navbar to the top of the page.
 Also, we were told to use the grid system

-Unit 02 CSS and Bootstrap Homework: Responsive Portfolio Responsive design ensures that web applications render well on a variety of devices and window or screen sizes.
-As a developer, you will likely be asked to create a mobile-first application or add responsive design to an existing application.

 Directions
 First, you will use the Bootstrap CSS Framework to create a mobile responsive portfolio.
 How do you deliver this?
 Here are some guidelines: